Projections and configuration

 (France, docu-fiction, 2007, 74 min, Jean Nainchrik /September Productions)

-On November 7, 1938, Herschel Grynszpan, a young Polish Jew, went to the German embassy in Paris and mortally wounded Ernst vom Rath, secretary of the embassy.
-This gesture of r volte is instrumentalized by the Nazi regime who closes the 'Crystal Night'.
+On November 7, 1938, Herschel Grynszpan, a young Polish Jew, visited the German embassy in Paris and mortally wounded Ernst vom Rath, the second of the embassies.
+This gesture of revolution is instrumentalized by the Nazi revolution that closes "Kristallnacht."
 Herschel Grynszpan is incarc r in France.
-Never judge, lib r by the d b cle during the German invasion, cup r by Vichy, delivered Berlin, from port Sachsenhausen. in a few months, Grynszpan has become a symbol, both for the founders of the Jewish people and for the Nazi regime.
+Never judge, free will, by the decision during the German invasion, free will, by Vichy, deliver, Berlin, port, Sachsenhausen.
+In a few months, Grynszpan became a symbol, both for the leaders of the Jewish people and for the Nazi revolution.

-In the presence of Ma tre Robert Badinter, former Keeper of the Seals, Jo l Calmettes, actor, Jean Nainchrik, producer, Julien Tortora, director.
+In the presence of Ma tre Robert Badinter, former Keeper of the Seals, Jo l Calmettes, ralisateur, Jean Nainchrik, producer, Julien Tortora, director.

 Thursday 27 November 2008